 The drive to maximise IT agility in support of new business needs, while managing costs, is leading to a re-imagining of core infrastructure, according to CenturyLink.

 Outsourced services are playing an increasingly integral role in an organisation’s entire IT infrastructure footprint, the company says.

 “Businesses are adopting a hybrid IT strategy, so they can use a mix of outsourced and in-house IT services.

 “This outsourcing of services in a hybrid approach lets IT teams focus on delivering digital innovation and strategic development rather than managing data centers and keeping track of day-to-day IT infrastructure updates,” says Mills.

 The old IT model of building and operating every element of the IT infrastructure has become too unwieldy and costly for many organisations to deal with, the company says.

-When it comes to the data centre, many organisations are now opting for an outsourced colocation service, rather than having to internally manage an expensive on-premise data centre, CenturyLink has found.
+When it comes to the data center, many organisations are now opting for an outsourced colocation service, rather than having to internally manage an expensive on-premise data center, CenturyLink has found.